 The Borough of Etna has pledged and undertaken efforts to be a Sustainable Community.
-We have also taken the Rapid Assessment of the Sustainable Pittsburgh organization, and have pledged to continue and document our efforts, which will earn us a Silver designation from Sustainable Pittsburgh.
+Through its ongoing commitment to implementing programs and developing strategies to foster environmental stewardship, community economic opportunity, health, and resilience, Etna has earned a Silver designation from Sustainable Pennsylvania.

 In an effort to become a more sustainable community, the Borough has adopted several ordinances that help protect our environment.